 KiCad Tutorial 2/5 – Drawing Schematics on KiCad

-In this process of learning we will also build an example project, which will be creating a 7-segment display driver circuit using the CD4511 BCD to 7-segment driver IC.
+In this process of learning, we will also build an example project, which will be creating a 7-segment display driver circuit using the CD4511 BCD to 7-segment driver IC.

 Setting up a New Project

 Following our workflow flow chart described in the last tutorial, the first step is creating a PCB, is creating the schematics.
 In Kicad, this can be done by either creating a new project or launching EEschema directly.
 However, creating a new Kicad project is usually the more advisable route as it helps keep all the files related to the project in one place, connected to one another.
-This makes things like correcting the schematics and having it reflect on the PCB easy.
+This makes things like correcting the schematics and having them reflect on the PCB easily.

 It should open the Create New Project dialog box where you can enter the project name and any other desired information.
 Enter the necessary details and hit save.
 We are going to call the project 7segementDriver.
 Feel free to call it anything else.